zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 * librosa 0.8.0
 * sklearn 0.20.3

+**Note**: It seems that using different PyTorch versions will result in low ASR.
+We are still trying to find the problems and fix them.

 # Data Pre-processing

 Change the following config.yaml key to a regex containing all .WAV files in your downloaded TIMIT dataset.